Dependency Status

 When examining this list, you can see most traditional students will be considered dependent (and therefore required to use parent information when completing the FAFSA) throughout their undergraduate college career.

-Issues like self-support and tax filing status do not cause a student to be independent for financial aid purposes (though they may influence residency decisions).
+Students who support themselves financially, intend to pay for their own college, or file their taxes independently do not qualify as independent for financial aid purposes unless they meet any of the criteria listed above (though it may influence residency decisions).
 Therefore, students and parents should continue to follow tax laws and take advantage of appropriate claims when filing their federal and state income taxes.

 Parental Information

-• If your legal parents (biological or adoptive) are not married to each other and live together, use both parents regardless of their gender.
+If your parents are not married to each other and live together, both of your parents are contributors.

 Parental information on the FAFSA may be required even if the student no longer lives with the parent(s).